Arrival, Housing, and Transportation

 Telephone: +1 (360) 573-9412

 Telephone: +1 (503) 333-3333

 International Student Housing

-The Office of International Programs offers assistance to international students when arranging for housing while they attend Clark College.
+The International Programs office offers assistance to international students when arranging for housing.
 All students are encouraged to live with a host family when they first arrive unless they already have friends or family in the area.
-There are three housing options listed below:

-Some families in the community are interested in renting a room in their home to an international student.
-If you are interested in this type of housing arrangement, contact the Office of International Programs to see if we know of anyone who is interested in sharing a house.
+Some people in the Vancouver community are interested in renting a room in their home to an international student.
+If you are interested in house sharing:

 Apartments for Rent

 There are many apartment buildings near campus and in the Vancouver community on the local bus line.
 Because of the difficulties in signing a rental agreement before ariving in the U.S., we recommend renting an apartment after arrival.
 Here are some ways to find an apartment:

 - Email email@example.com for a list of apartments